1022 UTA Blvd

 Fax: (817) 272-5005

-Within three years, Global Engagement intercultural trainings have helped nearly 5,000 students improve their cultural understanding and global awareness.
-Our trainings are available for the entire UTA community including academic classes, staff and faculty training, student organizations, fraternities and sororities, leadership development, residence halls, and new student orientations.
-In addition to the sessions below, we customize trainings for specific audiences.
+Global Engagement intercultural trainings have helped thousands of domestic and international students improve their cultural understanding and global awareness.
+Our trainings are available for the entire UTA community, including academic classes, staff and faculty workshops, student organizations, fraternities and sororities, leadership development, student employees, residence halls, and new student orientations.
+In addition to the sessions below, we customize training for specific audiences.

 Over 99% of UTA students reported improved cultural understanding after attending this training.
 Participants learn about the importance of intercultural competency, understanding cultural differences, and how to develop intercultural skills while at UTA.